cedardb/docs/content/references/datatypes/date.md

 |------------:|------------:|
 | -4712-01-01 | 99999-12-31 |

-Storing values outside of the supported range will result in an overflow exception.
+Storing values outside the supported range will result in an overflow exception.
 Operations on dates are range checked, so that e.g., overflows will never cause wrong results.

 ## Input